| Size | Price | |

 [2].
 Ishikawa H, DeSantis L, Patil PN.
 Selectivity of muscarinic agonists including (+/-)-aceclidine and antimuscarinics on the human intraocular muscles.
 J Ocul Pharmacol Ther.
 1998;14(4):363‐373.
 [3]. Öner V, Bulut A, Öter K. The effect of topical anti-muscarinic agents on subfoveal choroidal thickness in healthy adults.
 Eye (Lond).
 2016;30(7):925‐928. |

-Cyclopentolate is a carboxylic ester resulting from the formal condensation of (1-hydroxycyclopentyl)(phenyl)acetic acid with N,N-dimethylethanolamine.
-A tertiary amine antimuscarinic with actions similar to atropine, it is used as its hydrochloride salt to produce mydriasis (excessive dilation of the pupil) and cycloplegia (paralysis of the ciliary muscle of the eye) for opthalmic diagnostic procedures.
-It acts more quickly than atropine and has a shorter duration of action.
-It has a role as a mydriatic agent, a parasympatholytic, a muscarinic antagonist and a diagnostic agent.
-It is a carboxylic ester, a tertiary amino compound and a tertiary alcohol.
-It is functionally related to a (1-hydroxycyclopentyl)phenylacetic acid and a N,N-dimethylethanolamine.
+Cyclopentolate is a carboxylic acid ester formed by the condensation of (1-hydroxycyclopentyl)(phenyl)acetic acid and N,N-dimethylethanolamine.
+It is a tertiary amine antimuscarinic drug, acting similarly to atropine.
+Its hydrochloride salt is commonly used in ophthalmic diagnosis, achieving therapeutic effects through mydriasis (excessive pupillary dilation) and cycloplegia (cycloplegic repression).
+Cyclopentolate has a faster onset of action than atropine, but a shorter duration of action.
+It can be used as a mydriatic, parasympathetic blocker, muscarinic receptor antagonist, and diagnostic agent.
+It is a carboxylic acid ester, a tertiary amine compound, and a tertiary alcohol.
+Functionally, it is related to (1-hydroxycyclopentyl)phenylacetic acid and N,N-dimethylethanolamine.

 C17H25NO3